Skip to main content

 Note: If the name you want to use is federally trademarked, you could get sued if you use it.
 Perform a Trademark Clearance Search just to make sure no other business is using your LLC’s name nationally.

-You can specify the purpose of your business (such as “to teach yoga”), but this section is optional, and most LLCs skip it.
+You can specify the purpose of your business (such as to teach yoga), but this section is optional, and most LLCs skip it.

 You can put an end date here if you intend for your LLC to close up shop in a few years, but most LLCs skip this optional section as well.

 Michigan state law requires every LLC to have a Michigan registered agent (called a resident agent in this state).
-This can be you or someone you know—or you can hire a professional registered agent service like us.
+This can be you or someone you know—or you can hire a professional resident agent service like us.
 The important part is that your registered agent must have a local street address and agree to accept legal mail on behalf of your business.

 • Keep regular business hours (9 AM to 5 PM) at a physical address (no P.O.
 Boxes) in Michigan.